stprnvsh/paramlake/PROJECT_STRUCTURE.md

 - **Framework Compatibility**: Core schema designed to support TensorFlow, PyTorch, and JAX
 - **Efficient Data Analysis**: Lazy loading and caching for efficient analysis of large datasets
 - **Gradient Analysis Tools**: Built-in support for analyzing and visualizing gradient behavior
+- **Tensor Metrics**: Comprehensive statistics calculation for weights, gradients, and activations
 - **Optimizer Analysis Tools**: Support for retrieving and inspecting optimizer state and configuration
 - **Version Control**: History tracking and snapshot management with Icechunk
 - **Checkpointing System**: Save and restore training state to continue from specific points in training